Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 ## Contents
 Many real-world Federated Learning (FL) applications will rely on silos that are not in the same Azure tenant as the orchestrator.
-This is the case for example when the silos are owned by different companies.
+This is the case when the silos are owned by different companies.
 Furthermore, those silos might not even be in Azure at all - they might be on different cloud platforms, or on-premises.

 We refer to those types of silos as _external_ silos.
 The goal of this document is to **provide guidance on how to provision a FL setup with _external_ silos.**